8 Important Mineral & Vitamin Industry Trends to Watch in 2021

 Trends in the Vitamins and Supplements Industry

 Besides a general preference for vitamins, vitamin B, D, and magnesium, products with specific combinations are gaining popularity.
-A product with a combination of vitamins B6, B12 and folic acid for addressing homocysteine - a marker for cardiovascular disease and combination of vitamin C and zinc to boost immunity and fight cold are some of the examples besides multivitamins.[xi]
+A product with a combination of vitamins B6, B12, and folic acid for addressing homocysteine - a marker for cardiovascular disease and a combination of vitamin C and zinc to boost immunity and fight cold are some of the examples besides multivitamins.[xi]

 People increasingly prefer plant-based, whole-food, non-GMO, organic, and clean-label vitamins and minerals.[xii]
 Individuals are turning to vitamins, minerals, and supplements that support modern life pressures and busy lifestyles, cognitive health, stress, and mood health, sleep support, eye health, and energy.
 Supplement brand owners are offering numerous categories that subdivide further to appeal to the specific needs of different demographics.